microsoft/pai/manual/cluster-user/advanced-jobs.md

 ## Multiple Task Roles

-If you use the `Distributed` button to submit jobs, the job can be defined as a multi-taskrole job.
+If you use the `Distributed` button to submit jobs, then you can add different task roles for your job.

    <img src="/manual/cluster-user/imgs/distributed-job.png" width="60%" height="60%" />

-For single server jobs, there is only one role.
+What is task role?
+For single server jobs, there is only one task role.
 For distributed jobs, there may be multiple task roles.
-For example, when TensorFlow is used to running distributed job, it has two roles, including parameter server and worker.
-There are two task roles in the corresponding job configuration.
+For example, when TensorFlow is used to running distributed jobs, it has two roles, including the parameter server and the worker.

-Instances is the number of instances of this task role.
+Instances is the number of instances of certain task role.
 In distributed jobs, it depends on how many instances are needed for a task role.
 For example, if it's 8 in a worker role of TensorFlow.
 It means there should be 8 Docker containers for the worker role.

 The picture below shows how to define task roles and instance numbers in a distributed job.